0xNoNames/Clash-of-Code-Private-Replay/README.md

 - Done!

 ## Mozilla Firefox
+You can install it from the [addons page](https://addons.mozilla.org/fr/firefox/addon/clash-of-code-private-replay/) or manually.

-Here are the steps to load the extension:
+Here are the steps to load the extension manually:
 - Go to `about:addons`.
 - Select `Extensions` in the left pane.
 - Drag and drop the file `Firefox-COCPR.zip`.